 Grab a Minsk and hit the road.
 These bikes can be purchased for as little as a few hundred US dollars and you’ll often find it easy to sell the bike off to another traveler when the time comes to leave Vietnam.
 These bikes are semi-reliable, but just about any local with a screwdriver should be able to fix it up should you have any minor troubles.
 For your safety, invest in a helmet which can be easily purchased in both Hanoi and Saigon.

 Long, with a scenic flat coastline, Vietnam is a great destination for cyclists.
 The only grueling part is the northern mountains – even the Central Highlands are not really all that hilly.
 Every town in Vietnam offers some form of accommodations, so finding a room for the night shouldn’t be difficult.
 Make sure to pack a good supply of inner tubes and patch kits and if possible, bring your own bike as Vietnamese bikes are not top tier.
 The country has a good network of secondary roads which are far preferable to the main roads, where cyclists rank just above chickens in the pecking order (pun fully intended); cyclists are expected to yield to all larger vehicles.

-This is really only an option in the Mekong Delta, where you can travel in boats for short haul trips and take freighters for longer trips; the former are usually more comfortable.
+This is really only an option in the Mekong Delta, where you can travel in boats for short-haul trips and take freighters for longer trips; the former is usually more comfortable.
 Boat transport is slow – set aside two days for a trip from My Tho to Chau Doc on the Cambodian border.
-The most popular routes are the ferry from Ho Chi Minh City to Vung Tau, and the boats from Chau Doc to Phnom Penh.
+The most popular routes are the ferry from Ho Chi Minh City to Vung Tau and the boats from Chau Doc to Phnom Penh.
 Boat travel generally works out to be more expensive than bus travel for the same route.